Skip to content

 Defining Manufactured Homes: Perfect for Year-Round Use

 Unfortunately, because these homes are made to be permanently placed on lots, they are hard to transport once they are moved to a site.
-They may also be more expensive when comparing manufactured homes to other property types, like park model homes.
+They may also be more expensive when compared to manufactured homes and other property types, like park model homes.
 While manufactured homes might have different zoning laws, they are a great option if you seek a permanent place to settle with your family.
 However, you might also find a modular home an excellent choice for your needs.

 Understanding Modular Homes: A Prefabricated Home Upgrade